 Orion vs Black Diamond: Enterprise Wealth Platforms for RIAs in 2026

 Comparing Orion's all-in-one advisor ecosystem to Black Diamond's HNW-focused reporting platform.
-Find the right enterprise wealth technology—plus what client-facing capabilities both lack.
+Includes a decision framework, migration checklist, and what neither platform covers for clients.

 Orion and Black Diamond represent two different philosophies for enterprise wealth management technology.
 Orion has built an all-in-one ecosystem—CRM, portfolio accounting, trading, planning, compliance—while Black Diamond focuses on best-in-class reporting and portfolio management for complex, high-net-worth situations.

-This guide helps RIAs and wealth managers evaluate which platform architecture fits their practice—and what client-facing capabilities neither provides.
+This guide helps RIAs and wealth managers evaluate which platform architecture fits their practice—plus a short migration checklist and the questions to ask in demos.

 Quick verdict

 Choose Orion if: You want a unified platform that handles everything—CRM, portfolio accounting, trading, planning, and compliance—from one vendor.
-Orion's scale ($5.6 trillion AUA) and market-leading position mean extensive integrations and continuous development.
+Orion's scale and broad integration ecosystem mean extensive integrations and ongoing development.
 Best for firms wanting to consolidate their tech stack.

 Choose Black Diamond if: You serve ultra-high-net-worth clients or family offices with complex, multi-entity portfolios and alternative investments.
 Black Diamond's reporting and data aggregation are unmatched for sophisticated wealth situations.
 Best for firms where client presentation matters as much as back-office efficiency.